 Miss Claire Mitchell

-Miss Mitchell leads Early Years, English (reading), Geography and Art.
+Miss Mitchell leads Early Years, English, Geography, Art and DT.

 As a child my favourite book was “The owl who was afraid of the dark” by Jill Tomlinson.
 I always loved story time in school and I fell in love with the character ‘Plop’ the baby barn owl.
 I always hoped that I would get to see a baby barn owl.
 Now that I am a teacher I get to share this book with my school children and continue to love story time.

 As an adult I like to read psychological thrillers (scary books) because I enjoy trying to guess the plot.
 I am currently reading “The Retreat” by Mark Edwards.
 I love nothing more than to go to bed early and read.
 Having time to read at home is a treat for me.

 Mrs Emma Powley

 Mrs Powley is our SENCO and Autism Champion/ Global Learning Teacher; she also leads PSHE and History.